Ashok-Thiruvengadam/Bank-Customer-Churn-Prediction/README.md

 URL: https://www.kaggle.com/datasets/santoshd3/bank-customers

 Data Description:
+Its a bank customer data.
 The data consists of 10000 Customers across the globe.
 This data has the following columns:
 No Feature Name
 1.RowNumber,
 2.CustomerId,